sellorm/envstat/README.md

 Naturally, this example config file will result in errors if you run `sitrep()` with it as-is, but it's a good example of what's possible.

+In the RStudio IDE, you can edit your envstat config file with `envstat::edit_envstat()`.

 Feel free to omit any sections you don't need.

 ```